Dr. Jeffrey Seppala

 B.M., Biola University; M.M., University of North Carolina School of the Arts; D.M.A., University of Colorado in Boulder

-Bass-baritone Jeffrey Seppala teaches applied voice, vocal diction, and vocal pedagogy.
+Bass-baritone Jeffrey Seppala teaches applied voice, vocal diction, vocal pedagogy, and vocal perspectives: broadway and film music.
 He earned a Bachelor of Music degree from Biola University, a Masters in Music degree from the A.J.
 Fletcher Opera Institute at the University of North Carolina School of the Arts, and a Doctor of Musical Arts degree in Voice Performance and Pedagogy from the University of Colorado in Boulder.
 Before joining Truman, Dr. Seppala taught at the University of Texas Rio Grande Valley.

 Dr. Seppala has established himself as a versatile musician with performances spanning from the early Baroque to contemporary premieres.
 He has appeared with companies including Central City Opera, Opera Colorado, Tri-Cities Opera, Delaware Valley Opera, A.J.
 Fletcher Opera, CU New Opera Workshop, the Piccolo Festival in Friuli, Italy, Larimer Chorale, Voices West, and MahlerFest.
 Recent operatic roles and concert appearances include the title role of Verdi’s Falstsaff, Don Magnifico in La Cenerentola, and solos in Rossini’s Stabat Mater, Durufle’s Requiem, and Mendelssohn’s Elijah.